lightning-js/solid/README.md

 `<View>` components without a width and height value will inherit their parents width and height minus there x and y values.
 X and y will default to 0, 0 if not specified. `<Text>` component does not require any properties.
 If `<Text>` component is loaded in a flex container, it will update it's width and height when it loads.

-### Color
+### Colors

-Can be HEX string ('#rrggbb') or ('#rrggbbaa') or RGBA number 0x00000000 or string 'RRGGBBAA'.
+RGBA number 0xRRGGBBAA.
+If you want to use hex, `import { hexColor } from '@lightningjs/solid'` and do `hexColor('#c0ffee')` to convert colors to RGBA.
+Please know all hex colors are #RRGGBB so they are easy to convert to 0xRRGGBBAA and usually AA is ff for full alpha.
 By default, every node without a src attribute will have their color set to `0x00000000` making it transparent.
 If you have an element which sets it's src attribute after creation, you need to update color to `0xffffffff` so it's not transparent.
-I recommend installing [VS Code color picker](https://marketplace.visualstudio.com/items?itemName=AntiAntiSepticeye.vscode-color-picker) and using hex format to see the colors in VS Code.

 ### Border and borderRadius